appcelerator-modules/ti.omniture/ios/documentation/index.md

 ### <void\> retrieveVisitorMarketingCloudID(callback)

 Retrieves the Marketing Cloud Identifier from the Visitor ID Service.
-Querying this propert can cause a blocking network call, therefore this is an async
+Querying this property can cause a blocking network call, therefore this is an async
 function: the result will be delivered to the provided callback function.

 * callback (Function): A callback function that will receive the Marketing